A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 Both passes are owned and operated by Go City, so the list of attractions is very similar.
 It’s really all about the number of attractions versus the duration you want.

-Is the London Pass worth it?
+Is a London Pass worth it?

 Paying for all your London attractions tickets in advance in this way really helps you to budget for your trip.
 There’s less spending money to worry about when you’ve already paid for something to do each day.